howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 ---
 title: Connecting server and database
-pageTitle: "Mutations with a Javascript & Node.js GraphQL Server Tutorial"
+pageTitle: "Implementing Authentication in a GraphQL server with Node.js"
-description: "Learn best practices for implementing GraphQL mutations with graphql-js, Javascript, Node.js & Express.
-Test your implementation in a GraphiQL Playground."
+description: "Learn best practices for implementing authentication and authorization with Node.js, Express & Prisma."
-question: Which of these is false about GraphQL field arguments?
+question: Why was the 'User' type redefined in the application schema when it's already part of the Prisma database schema and could be imported from there?
-answers: ["They are how clients pass data to the server", "They must be included in the field schema definition", "They can be accessed inside resolvers", "Only mutation fields can have them"]
+answers: ["A 'User' type can never be imported because of how graphql-import works", "To hide potentially sensitive information from client applications", "This is important so users can reset their passwords", "It's a requirement from the GraphQL specification"]
-correctAnswer: 3
+correctAnswer: 1
 ---

 In this section, you're going to implement signup and login functionality that allows your users to authenticate against your GraphQL server.